IBM-Cloud/docs/whatsnew/index.md

 The following are the new updates available for {{site.data.keyword.mobilepush}} service on {{site.data.keyword.Bluemix_notm}}

-**Lite Plan**: We are introducing a new Lite Plan in addition to the existing Basic Plan for {{site.data.keyword.mobilepush}} service.
+**Lite Plan**: We are introducing a new Lite Plan in addition to the existing Basic Plan for {{site.data.keyword.mobilepush}} Service.
 As per the new plan the users can send upto hundred thousand digital messages for free per month.
-With this introduction, {{site.data.keyword.mobilepush}} service is now a part of the {{site.data.keyword.Bluemix_notm}} Standard account model where users can use included services without the restriction of 30 days for trial account, but up to the monthly specified limit
+While upgrading from Lite plan to basic plan the user will be charged post one million digital messages starting from the count where the Lite plan usage was clipped.

 **Monitoring**: You can now get insights on notifications sent and devices registered in the {{site.data.keyword.mobilepush}} Service Console.
 You can also use REST API's for message level tracking.
 From message delivery to message dispatching to message receipt, the details can be obtained by configuring webhooks.
 See [Monitoring for {{site.data.keyword.mobilepush}}](/docs/services/mobilepush/t_push_monitoring.html#monitor-notifications).